DevCycle MCP Server Documentation

 get_feature_audit_log_history

-to retrieve change historylist_feature_targeting
+to retrieve change history

 Best Practices